 If the family wishes to move with continued tenant-based assistance, the family must contact LRHA to request the rental assistance prior to providing notice to terminate the lease.
 If the family terminates the lease in accordance with lease requirements, LRHA will offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based rental assistance.
-If a voucher or other comparable tenant-based rental assistance.
-If a voucher or other comparable tenant-based rental assistance.
 If a voucher or other comparable tenant-based assistance is not immediately available, LRHA will give the family priority to receive the next available opportunity for continued tenant-based assistance.